bondzai/bondzai/README.md

-## "Greetings, digital voyagers."

-- My name is James Bond.
-I'm just nobody here in this digital space.
-- Let's dive deep & enjoy the beautiful things that happen in the backend world.

 ## "Show Me the Code." - Linus Torvalds
 In the immortal words of Linus Torvalds, *"Talk is cheap.
 Show me the code."* So here's my ode to that sentiment, a snippet of my journey etched in digital ink: